jun3rd/madlibs/README.md

 # madlibs

-madlibs - 12 Beginner Python Projects at YouTube
+## madlibs - 12 Beginner Python Projects at YouTube
+    - using string concatenation